See more articles

 • Revenue is projected to reach $2 billion in 2026 through subscriptions (SuperGrok at $30/month, SuperGrok Heavy at $300/month), enterprise deals, and government contracts

-• xAI secured a $200 million U.S. Department of Defence contract in July 2025
+• xAI secured a $200 million U.S. Department of Defense contract in July 2025

-• SpaceX is expected to IPO in mid-2026, potentially at a valuation approaching $1.75–2 trillion
+• SpaceX is expected to IPO in mid-2026, with recent reporting suggesting a $75 billion raise

 However, the merger has brought complications.
 Following the SpaceX acquisition, xAI underwent significant restructuring — half of the company’s co-founders left, and by late March 2026, Musk was the only remaining co-founder.
 The CFO also departed in April 2026, replaced by a SpaceX executive.

-No discussion of Grok in 2026 can avoid the elephant in the room: the deepfake crisis that has engulfed the platform since late December 2025.
+No discussion of Grok in 2026 can avoid the elephant in the room: the deepfake crisis that engulfed the platform from late December 2025 into early 2026.
+The full extent of Apple’s response only became public in mid-April when NBC News obtained a letter Apple sent to U.S. senators.

 When Grok’s image generation capabilities launched on X in December 2025, users quickly discovered ways to generate sexually explicit and non-consensual images, despite nudity being nominally banned.
 The situation escalated rapidly: